Intervention/docs/imagehash/beta/api/hash.md

 ## Parsing Hashes

-If you've previously stored a hash value, you can reconstruct a `Hash` object using static factory methods.
-This is useful for comparing newly generated hashes against previously stored ones.
+You can reconstruct a `Hash` object from previously stored values using static factory methods.
+This is useful for comparing new hashes against stored ones.

 ### Parse from Hexadecimal

 > public static Hash::fromHex(string $hex): Hash

-Create a Hash object from a hexadecimal string.
-The method validates the input and throws `InvalidArgumentException` if the input cannot be parsed to a hash.
+Create a Hash from hexadecimal.
+The method validates input and throws `InvalidArgumentException` if parsing fails.

 #### Parameters